Classical and Quantum Mechanics via Lie algebras: Kubo product and generating functional

 The difference \lbeq{4-5} \< S_c-S\> =\< S_c\> -\< S\> \ge 0 \eeq is known as \bfi{relative entropy}.
 In an information theoretical context (cf. Section \ref{s.complexity}), the relative entropy may be interpreted as the amount of information in a state $\< \cdot \>$ which cannot be explained by the reference state.
 This interpretation makes sense since the relative entropy vanishes precisely for the reference state.
 A large relative entropy therefore indicates that the state contains some important information not present in the reference state.

 \bfi{Approximations.} The cumulant expansion is the basis of a well-known approximation method in statistical mechanics.
-Starting from special reference states $\<\cdot\>_f$ with explicitly known $W(f)$ and $E_f$ (corresponding to so-called explicitly solvable models), one obtains inductively expressions for values in these states by applying the differentiation rules.
-(In the most important cases, the resulting formulas for the values are commonly referred to as a \bfi{Wick theorem}, cf. \sca{Wick} \cite{Wic}, although the formulas are much older and were derived in 1918 by \sca{Isserlis} \cite{Iss}.
+Starting from special reference states $\<\cdot\>_f$ with explicitly known $W(f)$ and $E_f$ (corresponding to so-called \at{give some!} explicitly solvable models), one obtains inductively expressions for values in these states by applying the differentiation rules.
+(In the most important cases, the resulting formulas for the values are commonly referred to as a \bfi{Wick theorem}, cf. \sca{Wick} \cite{Wic}, although in the classical case, the formulas are much older and were derived in 1918 by \sca{Isserlis} \cite{Iss}.
 For details, see textbooks on statistical mechanics, e.g., \sca{Huang} \cite{Hua}, \sca{Reichl} \cite{Rei}.)

-From these, one can calculate the coefficents in the cumulant expansion; note that higher order terms can be found by proceeding as in the proof, using further differentiation. \at{Alternatively, one may proceed on the basis of BCH-formulas for the Lie groups defining the exactly solvable model.} This gives approximate generating functions (and by differentiation associated values) for Gibbs states with an entropy close to the explicitly solvable reference state.
+From these, one can calculate the coefficients in the cumulant expansion; note that higher order terms can be found by proceeding as in the proof, using further differentiation. \at{Alternatively, one may proceed on the basis of BCH-formulas for the Lie groups defining the exactly solvable model.} This gives approximate generating functions (and by differentiation associated values) for Gibbs states with an entropy close to the explicitly solvable reference state.
 From the resulting generating function and the differentiation formulas \gzit{e.diff}--\gzit{e.diffW}, one gets as before the values for the given state.

 The best tractable reference state $\<\cdot\>_f$ to be used for a given Gibbs state $\<\cdot\>_g$ can be obtained by minimizing the upper bound in the Gibbs-Bogoliubov inequality \gzit{e.GB} over all $f$ for which an explicit generating function is known.
 Frequently, one simply approximates $W(g)$ by the minimum of this upper bound, \lbeq{e.meanfield} W(g) \approx W_m(g):=\inf_f \Big(W(f)+\<g-f\>_f\Big). \eeq Using $W_m(g)$ in place of $W(g)$ defines a so-called \bfi{mean field theory}; cf. \sca{Callen} \cite{Cal}.
 For computations from first principles (quantum field theory), see, e.g., the survey by \sca{Berges} et al. \cite{BerTW}.